Rolland-Pilain: 1925 models

-Racing
+Motorsports

 Participation in motor racing included several Grand Prix races and Le Mans 24 hours.

 The greatest success came in 1923, when Albert Guyot drove a Rolland-Pilain A22 to victory in the San Sebastián Grand Prix.

 Rolland-Pilain returned to Le Mans in 1924 and again in 1925, entering 3 Torpedo bodied cars, their engine sizes restricted to 1,997cc.
 Only one of the three finished, driven by Jean de Marguenat and Louis Sire, and achieving seventh place.

 French auto-makers set great store by endurance events in Africa during the 1920s, and the company received much positive publicity from the "Tranin-Duverne" marathon drive undertaken from Conakry to Djibouti using a 10HP Rolland-Pilain.
 The exploit lasted from 3 December 1924 to 20 February 1925.
 This was the first time a wheeled car had traversed the African continent from west to east.

-The end
+Demise

 A lack of funds led to Rolland and Pilain losing control of the company in 1926.
 Things went downhill from there.
 Automobile production ended in 1927 and the company was declared in default of its debts in 1928.
 After a period of struggle, the factory closed in 1932.

-When production ceased, more than 5 000 cars had been built.
+When production ceased, more than 5,000 cars had been built.